cloudflare/redoctober/README.md

 ### Encrypt

 Encrypt allows an admin to encrypt a piece of data.
 A list of valid users is provided and a minimum number of delegated users required to decrypt.
-The returned data can be decryped as long as "Minimum" number users from the set of "Owners" have delegated their keys to the server.
+The returned data can be decrypted as long as "Minimum" number users from the set of "Owners" have delegated their keys to the server.

 Example Input JSON format:
 	{"Name":"Alice","Password":"Hello","Minimum":2,"Owners":["Bob","Alice","Carol"],"Data":"dGhpcyBpcyBhIHNlY3JldCBzdHJpbmcsIHNoaGhoaGhoaC4gZG9uJ3QgdGVsbCBhbnlvbmUsIG9rPyB3aGF0ZXZlciB5b3UgZG8sIGRvbid0IHRlbGwgdGhlIGNvcHMK"}